scalarhq/tsgql/README.md

 Making Typescript and GraphQL a pleasant experience.

 ## What is this?
-tsgql is a GraphQL code generator that takes a different approach, instead of generating types from your GraphQL schema, you define your Typescript types first and use that to generate the schema.
+tsgql is an experimental GraphQL code generator that takes a different approach, instead of generating types from your GraphQL schema, you define your Typescript types first and use that to generate the schema.

-This allows you to use the flexibility and expressiveness of Typescript's type system to create GraphQL schemas, unlike alternatives such as [type-graphql](https://github.com/MichalLytek/type-graphql), which force you to use clunky and cumbersome classes/decorators.
+This allows you to use the flexibility and expressiveness of Typescript's type system to create GraphQL schemas and reduce boilerplate, unlike alternatives such as [type-graphql](https://github.com/MichalLytek/type-graphql), which force you to use clunky and cumbersome classes/decorators.

 It allows you to do things like this:
 ```typescript